-\textbf{Generality of \methodname's architecture} \methodname introduces a general asymmetric architecture without limiting the use of self-training objectives and divergence terms.
+\textbf{Generality of \methodname's architecture} \methodname introduces a general asymmetric architecture without limiting the use of self-training objectives\footnote{In Table~\ref{tab:zerosiam-generality}, SLR denotes the soft likelihood ratio~\citep{marsden2024universal}, CE denotes cross-entropy loss with its own predicted labels, and $-p^2$ denotes the negative squared-probability loss, \ie, $-\sum_k p^2_k$.} and divergence terms.
 As shown in Table~\ref{tab:zerosiam-generality}, \methodname remains effective across a wide range of combinations and consistently outperforms the single-branch baselines, \eg, 44.0\% (SLR) \textit{vs.} 63.2\% (SLR+KL).
 This arises because collapsed solutions and non-generalizable shortcuts remain pervasive across many unsupervised objectives, suggesting a promising direction for extending \methodname to a wider range of tasks in the future.
-For test-time entropy minimization, we prefer symmetric KL as the divergence, which offers an elegant overall formulation of Eqn.~(\ref{eq:zerosiam-loss}) with $H(p_o,\mathrm{sg}[p_r])+H(\mathrm{sg}[p_r],p_o)$ by setting $\alpha{=}1$ without tuning.
+For entropy minimization, we use symmetric KL as the divergence with $\alpha=1$ as discussed in Table~\ref{tab:sensitivity_alpha}.